cwallsfdc/heroku-applink-vscode/README.md

-# AppLink for VS Code
+# Heroku AppLink for VS Code

-AppLink for VS Code helps you run Heroku AppLink CLI commands directly from the Command Palette and a dedicated Explorer view.
+Heroku AppLink for VS Code helps you run Heroku AppLink CLI commands directly from the Command Palette and a dedicated Explorer view.
 It streamlines working with AppLink connections and authorizations, Salesforce and Data Cloud integrations, and provides a convenient way to set and reuse default parameters (app, add-on, connection, authorization).

 ## Features

-- AppLink Command Palette commands for common Heroku AppLink, Salesforce, and Data Cloud tasks.
+- Heroku AppLink Command Palette commands for common AppLink, Salesforce, and Data Cloud tasks.
 - Explorer view to list and inspect AppLink Connections and Authorizations.
 - “Diagnose Environment” to verify the Heroku CLI and AppLink plugin installation.
 - “Set Defaults” to store default `app`, `add-on`, `connection`, and `authorization` values used across commands.